wispem-wantex/urbit-uniswap/README.md

 ## Installation

+You can install it:
+- via Landscape: `~dister-dozzod-wispem-wantex/uniswap`
-Install it through Landscape at `~dister-dozzod-wispem-wantex/uniswap`, or via the Dojo command: `|install ~dister-dozzod-wispem-wantex %uniswap`.
+- via Dojo: `|install ~dister-dozzod-wispem-wantex %uniswap`

 ## Discussion